atshuncho/product_intelligence_report/README.md

 ## Notes

-- All initial tables were AI-generated.
+- All initial csv tables were AI-generated.
 - All analysis and insights were independently created.
 - Dashboards and visuals were built using Power BI Desktop.